gbpoole/cas-eresearch-slack/README.md

 ### Run the app

-* Install Poetry
+* Install Poetry.
+Add to path: export PATH="/home/ubuntu/.local/bin:$PATH"
-* Create a venv (if not done already): sudo ./scripts/create_venv.sh
+* Create a venv (if not done already): ./scripts/create_venv.sh
 * Source venv: source venv/bin/activate
 * Install the app with: poetry install
 * Use docker-compose to start the app (from the repo directory): sudo docker-compose up -d